TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqlmi-perf-how-to.md

             "id": "what_topic",
             "order": 20,
             "controlType": "radioButtonGroup",
-            "displayLabel": "Which topic are you interested in knowing.", "watermarkText": "Choose an option",
+            "displayLabel": "Which topic are you interested in?", "watermarkText": "Choose an option",
             "radioButtonOptions": [
                 {